 Once we finally managed to rent a car (more on that in the “getting around section”), we made our way through the hot sun heading straight to the sea.

 First of all read all the things to know when traveling to Italy for the first time!

-Day 1 – Polignano a Mare
+Day 1 of our Puglia itinerary – Polignano a Mare

 As soon as I parked the car and got off, the hot humid salty air hit my face and ruined my curls.
 The ones I worked so hard to achieve with my flat iron just a few hours before.